Don’t fret if you can’t find your benchmarking mate

 • When we made a change in your service schedule, did we let you know in advance?

-• Were you connected with a person who could answer your call in a timely manner?
+• Did you get connected with a person who could answer your call in a timely manner?

 The Joint Commission also attends to these aspects of customer satisfaction.
 "We have a policy of not transferring calls unless the caller wants to be transferred," Herringer notes.
 "We offer to take their number, find out an answer, and get back to them ourselves, and we want to answer the phone in three rings."

-Managers can find companies that have excellent customer service programs by checking the public library for articles on those that have won quality awards, such as the Malcolm Baldrige Quality Award.
-Also, the consulting firm Press, Ganey Associates of South Bend, IN, annually recognizes its clients in health care who have effectively used patient satisfaction data to improve quality.
+Managers can find companies that have excellent customer service programs by checking the local library for articles on companies that have won quality awards, such as the Malcolm Baldrige Quality Award.
+Also, Press, Ganey Associates of South Bend, IN, annually recognizes its clients in health care that have effectively used patient satisfaction data to improve quality.

 "A lot of organizations are doing an outstanding job in customer satisfaction, so they’re more than happy to share that information," Herringer adds.

 L.L.
 Bean will answer requests for benchmark information with a letter, a benchmark application, and a benchmark agreement.
 The sporting goods/clothing catalog company also will provide a benchmark code of conduct that lists principles that individuals and companies involved in benchmarking should follow.
-These include legal issues, trade secrets, sharing benchmark information without permission, confidentiality, communication between benchmark partners, preparation, completion, and contact lists.
+These include legal issues of trade secrets; sharing benchmark information without permission; confidentiality; communication between benchmark partners; preparation; completion; and contact lists.